-SME stands for ‘small or medium-sized enterprise,’ and are businesses that have under a certain number of employees – in the UK, this is defined as less than 250 employees.
-SMEs make up the majority of the UK’s workforce, and need to meet two of the following three criteria to be defined as an SME:
+SME stands for ‘small or medium-sized enterprise,’.
+These are businesses that have under a certain number of employees – in the UK, this is defined as less than 250 employees.
+SMEs make up the majority of the UK’s workforce and need to meet two of the following three criteria to be defined as an SME:

 - A turnover of less than £25 million

 - Gross assets of less than £12.5 million